 In 2013 CEL-SCI filed an arbitration against Inventiv, the prior CRO.
 This arbitration was funded by a litigation funding firm in 2015.
 In June 2018 the arbitrator ruled that Inventiv had materially breached the contract with CEL-SCI.

-CEL-SCI is now almost exclusively focused on the execution and completion of the Phase 3 study in order to be able to conclusively demonstrate to the FDA and other regulatory agencies that the investigational Multikine therapy could be beneficial for the use in the treatment of advanced primary head and neck cancer patients.
+CEL-SCI continued to be almost exclusively focused on the execution and completion of the Phase 3 study in order to be able to conclusively demonstrate to the FDA and other regulatory agencies that the investigational Multikine therapy could be beneficial for the use in the treatment of advanced primary head and neck cancer patients.

 Biotech research and drug development is a long and arduous road.
 CEL-SCI has endured the biotech boom and bust cycles, and our committed team has persisted because of the strength of our belief in the promise of Multikine to change the way we treat cancer.
 We have never taken any shortcuts in our research or product development, nor have we given up major marketing rights or control of Multikine to licensees because we strongly believe in preserving the greatest value for CEL-SCI’s shareholders.
-We are extremely excited about what we currently anticipate is the final phase of the clinical development of Multikine, and we hope to build a great company that will serve patients, doctors and shareholders alike.
+Now that we have seen excellent Phase 3 results in the treatment arm that receives surgery and radiation, but not chemoradiotherapy after surgery, we are extremely excited about filing for drug approval with the FDA, and hope to build a great company that will serve patients, doctors and shareholders alike.

 * Multikine is the trademark that CEL-SCI has registered for this investigational therapy, and this proprietary name is subject to FDA review in connection with our future anticipated regulatory submission for approval.
 Multikine has not been licensed or approved for sale, barter or exchange by the FDA or any other regulatory agency.
 Similarly, its safety or efficacy has not been established for any use.
-Moreover, no definitive conclusions can be drawn from the early-phase, clinical-trials data summarized on this page or elsewhere on this website involving the investigational therapy Multikine (Leukocyte Interleukin, Injection).
-Further research is required, and early-phase clinical trial results must be confirmed in the well-controlled, Phase 3 clinical trial of this investigational therapy that is currently in progress.
+Moreover, no definitive conclusions can be drawn from the clinical trials data summarized on this page or elsewhere on this website involving the investigational therapy Multikine (Leukocyte Interleukin, Injection).